jameswyper/rupture/Design Notes.md

 For device Presentation, Service Description, Service Control and Event Subscription, all this is again HTTP traffic so handled by WEBrick.
 A couple of methods derived from WEBrick servlets will parse the incoming URLs and work out which action (Description / Control / Subscription / Presentation) is required on which Device / Service, then call the appropriate class method for that Device or Service to action the request and create the response.

+Note there are a couple of good reasons why I'm likely to move away from WEBrick in the future

+1. The UPnP specification requires that a client control point should not be sent any event notifications until it has received confirmation that its subscription has been accepted.
+WEBrick does not provide a way of signalling when it has completed the send of its reponse back to a client, so it's possible for a subscription to be set up and (because of activity in another thread) an event sent for it immediately, before the confirmation response has been assembled and sent back - a kind of race condition.
+Simply pausing all event notifications for a few milliseconds when processing a subscription might fix this, but I've chosen a solution that's either brilliant or tackier, depending on your point of view.
+It's documented in the subscription code and involves overriding what's effectively a private method within WEBrick so isn't guaranteed to stay stable as WEBrick evolves.

+2. At some point I'd like to offer streaming / transcoding and WEBrick doesn't support chunked transfer encoding properly.

+My HTTP server needs are fairly simple so something based on gserver ought to do.
 ### Events

 For Eventing, a further two threads are needed.
 When a state variable changes, it can (as already mentioned) be moderated or unmoderated.
 If the variable is unmoderated a change will immediately be pushed to an event queue.